segmentio/consent-manager/README.md

       ' ',
       React.createElement(
         'a',
-        {href: '/docs/legal/website-data-collection-policy/', target: '_blank'},
+        { href: '/docs/legal/website-data-collection-policy/', target: '_blank' },
         'Website Data Collection Policy'
       ),
       '.'
     )
-    var bannerSubContent = 'You can change your preferences at any time.' var preferencesDialogTitle = 'Website Data Collection Preferences' var preferencesDialogContent = 'We use data collected by cookies and JavaScript libraries to improve your browsing experience, analyze site traffic, deliver personalized advertisements, and increase the overall performance of our site.' var cancelDialogTitle = 'Are you sure you want to cancel?' var cancelDialogContent = 'Your preferences have not been saved.
+    var bannerSubContent = 'You can change your preferences at any time.' var preferencesDialogTitle = 'Website Data Collection Preferences' var preferencesDialogContent =
+      'We use data collected by cookies and JavaScript libraries to improve your browsing experience, analyze site traffic, deliver personalized advertisements, and increase the overall performance of our site.' var cancelDialogTitle = 'Are you sure you want to cancel?' var cancelDialogContent =
+      'Your preferences have not been saved.
 By continuing to use our website, you՚re agreeing to our Website Data Collection Policy.'

     return {
       container: '#target-container',